 Our first bird to see was the common bulbul, they were in huge numbers and frequent during our hike.
 Am more into mammals and not birds but I was challenged this particular day.
-My friend, Desire, made me grow passion to know birds more.
-He could be able to tell of their species by the noises they made, coloration from far and easily spotted them.
-He really challenged me and I will definitely get to know more of these wonderful birds with time.
+My friend, Desire, made me grow my passion to know birds more.
+He could be able to tell of their species by the noises they made, coloration from far, and easily spotted them.
+He challenged me and I will get to know more of these wonderful birds with time.

-I was able to enjoy birds such as the mousebirds, swifts, vultures, African pied wagtail, white eyed montane, various species of the sun birds, brown coated kingfisher, olive thrush, weaver birds, egrets, common bulbul, adad ibis, common fiscal, red-billed fire-finch, bee eaters and many more.
-Am still to master most of the birds species but its for a short while.
+I was able to enjoy birds such as the mousebirds, swifts, vultures, African pied wagtail, white-eyed montane, various species of the sunbirds, brown coated kingfisher, olive thrush, weaver birds, egrets, common bulbul, adad ibis, common fiscal, red-billed fire-finch, bee-eaters and many more.
+Am still to master most of the bird’s species but it’s for a short while.

-The waterfall was very tempting for some water fun and shortly after some thoughts, boom we were all immersed into the river.
+The waterfall was very tempting for some water fun and shortly after some thoughts, boom we were all immersed in the river.
 The water was so cold at first but got better with time.
 After playing for some time, we were joined by some kids who also wanted to enjoy some swimming.
 Being from the neighborhood, they knew the river very well. when we struggled to check first before jumping into unknown depth and rocks beneath the waters, they seem to know their way around the river. some of them even climbed through the waterfall to the top without any struggle.
-They could dive from up there and swimming through the nonuniform river.
-It was awesome.
+They could dive from up there and swim through the nonuniform river.
+It was awesome.BBB.

 We spent a good part of our day at the waterfall but eventually made our way back to the campsite.
 We continued with bird watching on our way back.
 Our way back was more hilly than our morning walk but we hiked through.
-By the time we arrived at the campsite, we were super tired and surprisingly very dry from all the water we had got ourselves back at the water fall.
+By the time we arrived at the campsite, we were super tired and surprisingly very dry from all the water we had got ourselves back at the waterfall.

 It was a day well spent at Wajee Nature Park and should be redone again.